omnarayansharma777/Qwiklabs/Associate Cloud Engineer/IAM/Configure Service Accounts and IAM for Google Cloud: Challenge Lab.md

 pip3 install db-dtypes
 ```

+### Step 2: Create a Python Script

-Create a Python script named `query.py` with the following content:
+Create a file named `query.py` with the following content:

 ```python
 from google.auth import compute_engine